Oklahoma Hummingbird Migration: 9 Awesome Travelers

 When Do Oklahoma Hummingbirds Arrive?

-According to Oklahoma’s Department of Wildlife Conservation (ODWC), during spring migration, Oklahoma hummingbirds begin to arrive as early as mid-March with males arriving first.
+According to Oklahoma’s Department of Wildlife Conservation (ODWC), during spring migration, Oklahoma hummingbirds begin to arrive as early as mid-March with males arriving first to stake out the territory that they will defend as they try to attract a female.

 Some late migrators may arrive as late as June.
 By the end of June, all hummingbirds that are migrating further than Oklahoma are gone from Oklahoma.